fpaoloconteduca/fpaoloconteduca.github.io/README.md

 ## Work in process

+Natural Disasters and Global Sourcing: New Evidence from Firm-to-Firm Transactions<br>
+(joint with Alessandro Borin, Andrea Linarello, and <a href = "https://sites.google.com/site/ludovicpanon/home">Ludovic Panon</a>)

 Competitive Experimentation with Heterogeneous Learning Modes<br>(joint with <a href = "https://niccololomys.com/">Niccolò Lomys</a>).

 Directed Consumer Search with Informative Advertising.